 State law [G.S.
 159-30(c)] authorizes the Authority to invest in obligations of the United States or obligations fully guaranteed both as to principal and interest by the United States; obligations of the State of North Carolina; bonds and notes of any North Carolina local government or public authority; obligations of certain non-guaranteed federal agencies; certain high quality issues of commercial paper and bankers' acceptances, and the North Carolina Capital Management Trust (NCCMT).
-The Authority's investments with a maturity of more than one year are reported at fair value.
-Non-participating interest earning contracts are accounted for at cost.
-The NCCMT Government Portfolio, a SEC-registered (2a-7) external investment pool, is measured at amortized cost, which is the NCCMT's share price.
-The NCCMT-Term Portfolio's securities are valued at fair value.
-These securities are not insured and are subject to market risk.
-Money market investments that have a remaining maturity at the time of purchase of one year or less are reported at amortized cost.
-Non-participating interest earnings and investment contracts are reported at cost.
+The Authority's investments are reported at fair value.
+Non-participating interest earning investment contracts are accounted for at cost.
+The NCCMT Government Portfolio, a SEC-registered (2a-7) external investment pool, is measured at fair value.
+The NCCMT-Term Portfolio is bond fund, has no rating and is measured at fair value.
+As of June 30, 2019, the Term Portfolio has a duration of .11 years.
+Because the NCCMT Government and Term Portfolios have a weighted average maturity of less than 90 days, they are presented as an investment with a maturity of less than 6 months.